Pathoschild/smapi-mod-dump/source/Aggressive Acorns/AggressiveAcorns/README.md

 * In vanilla, there is an error if a mushroom tree is chopped down, then regrows on Spring 1st, without exiting/reopening the save.
 The (non-serialized) rotation value is not reset after the falling animation, so the top of the tree reappears fallen over.
 This has been fixed.

 ## Installation
-Compatible with version 1.3.36 of Stardew Valley.

-For the latest compatibility information visit https://smapi.io/compat

 1. Install [SMAPI](https://smapi.io/)
 2. Get this mod from Nexus Mods.
 3. (Manual installation) Extract the contents of the zip file to `Stardew Valley\Mods`.
 4. Start the game once to create the configuration file.
 Quit, edit the file (`Stardew Valley\Mods\Aggressive Acorns\config.json`), then play. *All options default to vanilla, so make sure to enable any features you want*.

+Compatible with version 1.3.36 of Stardew Valley.
+Must be installed for all players in multiplayer.
+* Compatible with Stardew Valley Extended as of Aggressive Acorns v1.2.0.

+For the latest compatibility information visit https://smapi.io/compat

 ## Configuration